 On the Sunday before the execution, the Ordinary of Newgate would preach a sermon to all the prisoners, with the doomed offenders at the front for all to see.
 The bells of St Sepulchre’s church next to Newgate would be rung at midnight on the night before the execution, and on the morning itself prayers would be read and the sacrament administered before the condemned made their journey to the gallows.

 Until November 1783, most Old Bailey defendants were hanged at Tyburn (where Marble Arch now stands).
 Convicts were drawn in a cart through the streets for the two and a half mile journey from Newgate to Tyburn.
-Hugh crowds often lined the streets or waited for the procession at Tyburn.
+Huge crowds often lined the streets or waited for the procession at Tyburn.
 The convict was then given a chance to speak to the crowd and make their final preparations, before being blindfolded and haltered.
 The cart was then pulled away, resulting in a long and painful death by strangulation.

 In 1783, in an attempt to reduce disorder the procession to Tyburn was abolished, and from December of that year the majority of Old Bailey executions were carried out on a gallows erected just outside Newgate prison.
 A "drop" mechanism was also introduced, in an attempt to reduce the convict’s suffering and expedite the spectacle.
 In many other parts of England and Wales similar changes were also made.